 How to Protect Against Social Engineering Attacks?

-- Regularly train employees to recognize and respond to social engineering attempts.
+- Regularly train employees to recognize social engineering attempts.

-- Use email filtering solutions to detect and block phishing emails.
+- You can use email filtering solutions to detect phishing emails.

-- Implement multi-factor authentication (MFA) for email accounts.:
+- You can implement multi-factor authentication (MFA) for email accounts.

 State-Sponsored Attacks